Skip to content

 Factoring Flow Chart

 Need more insight on how a business can use a factoring company?
-First, it’s essential to understand the process flow.
+Understanding how the company pays and manages invoices as collateral can provide clarity.
+First, it’s essential to understand the process flow, including how the factoring company may also impact the immediate liquidity by providing advances on the value of the invoice.

 Step One

 The company conducts business, offering services or products to customers, as usual.
-The invoice needs to be paid within thirty to ninety days, but the company can’t hope for customer payments to arrive.
+The invoice needs to be paid within thirty to ninety days, but the company can’t hope for customer payments to arrive, thus a factoring company may be utilized to advance a percentage of the invoice value.
 The original business contacts a factoring company to buy the unpaid invoices from them.

 Step Two